Romanian Air and Air Defence Forces

 |71st Ftr Regt||TurziiAB||MiG-21MF||35|

 |90th Ftr Regt||Bucharest AB||Mig-21MF||25|

 |91st Ftr Regt||Craiova AB||MiG-21M||35|

-The Romanian air force operates one regiment of MiG-23MF Flogger-B in the air superiority role.
-Although the aircraft is capable of air to ground operations, this is generally left to the MiG-21s.
-There are 33 of the original 36 airframes available as well as 6 of the original 10 Mig-23UB training versions.
+The Romanian air force operates one regiment of 33 MiG-23MF Flogger-B in the air superiority role.
+Although the aircraft is capable of air to ground operations, that is generally left to the MiG-21s.
+There six of the original 10 Mig-23UB training versions.

 |93rd Ftr Regt||Timisoara AB||MiG-23MF||33|

 |57th Ftr Regt||Constanta AB||MiG-29A||13|

 The IAR-93 Vulture is a ground attack replacement for the older MiGs in Romanian and Yugoslav service.
-Designed and built in Romania (called the Orao in Yugoslavia), these aircraft are rugged, capable aircraft.
+Designed and built in Romania (called the Orao in Yugoslavia), these are rugged, capable aircraft.
 Romania received 41 pre-production and ‘A’ variants with sub-sonic engines and 27 ‘B’ versions with afterburning engines, improved efficiency, hard-points and several other features.
 There were also 15 ‘MB’ variants with the airframe of the ‘B’ and the subsonic engines of the ‘A’.
 In Northern Fury, the 15 ‘MB’s were equipped with the better engines enabling the air force to field 42 IAR-93B.